How Do I Know What Makes Pearl Jewelry Expensive?

 Low Luster

-Pearls with a dull or less-reflective surface will be priced more affordably.
+Pearls with a dull or matte surface reflect less light and are typically priced lower.

 4. Surface Quality